michalhercik/RecSIS/docs/dev-guide-ext.md

   return res.ListOfRecommendedCourseCodes
 }
 ```
 2. Inject `MyAwesomeRecEngine` into home page defined in `main.go` file.
+The expected type for `home.Server.ForYou` is type that implements interface with only single method `Recommend(userID string) ([]string, error)`.
+Our type `recommend.MyAwesomeRecEngine` implements the interface. and we can simply replace used type for home page.
+It should look somthing like this:
 ```go
 home.Server{
   ForYou: recommend.MyAwesomeRecEngine{},